nextflow-io/training/docs/nf_customize/03_execution.md

 ## Required inputs

-Before running any nf-core pipeline you will need to check if there are any parameters that are required.
+Before running any nf-core pipeline you will need to check if any parameters are required.

-You can view these on the pipelines parameters page.
+You can find required parameters on the pipelines parameters page.

 The [parameters page of the `nf-core/demo` pipeline](https://nf-co.re/demo/dev/parameters) shows that this pipeline requires two parameters (`--input` and `--outdir`) to run.

 ![nf-core/demo parameters](img/demo-parameters.png)

-Without these, the pipeline will not launch and nextflow will throw an error.
+Without these, the pipeline will not launch and will throw an error.

 ### `--input`

-The `--input` parameter requires a path to comma-separated file containing information about the samples in the experiment.
+The `--input` parameter requires a path to comma-separated file (CSV) containing information about the samples in the experiment:

 ```bash
 --input 'path/to/samplesheet.csv'